MicrosoftDocs/azure-devops-docs/docs/reference/witadmin/witadmin-import-export-manage-wits.md

 You can manage work item types for a project by using the following **witadmin** commands:
 -   **destroywitd**:  Destroys a work item type, and destroys every work item of that type permanently without recovery.
 -   **exportwitd**:  Exports the definition of a work item type to an XML file, or to the Command Prompt window.
--   **importwitd**:  Imports work item types from an XML definition file into a project on a server that runs Team Foundation Server.
+-   **importwitd**:  Imports work item types from an XML definition file into a project.
 If a work item type with the same name already exists, the new work item type definition overwrites the existing one.
-If the work item type does not already exist, this command creates a new work item type.
-To validate the XML that defines a work item type, but not import the file, you use the **/v** option.
+If the work item type doesn't exist, a new work item type is created.
+To validate the XML that defines a work item type, but not import the file, use the **/v** option.
 -   **listwitd**:  Displays the names of the work item types in the specified project in the Command Prompt window.
 -   **renamewitd**:  Changes the display name of a work item type within a specific project.
 After you run this command, work items of this type show the new name.